-Patel says that 85% of adult Internet users have email, which partially explains why email marketing beats out other types of promotional tools.
+Eighty-five percent of adult Internet users have email, which partially explains why email marketing beats out other types of promotional tools.
 For example, email marketing trumps social media marketing by 22% and search engine marketing by 15%.

 How Email Marketing Works